BagavanMM/Sequence-Alignment-Algorithms/README.md

-# Sequence Alignment Algorithms
+# Global Sequence Alignment
-Current: Needleman-Wunsch Algo for global alignment
+Using the Needleman-Wunsch Algorithm for global sequnece alignment

-Working On Rn: BLAST algorithm for local alignmnet